 Online DS-260 Explained

 The DS-260 Immigrant Visa Electronic Application is the U.S. State Department’s process for applying for permanent residence in the United States.
+In other words, it's a green card application.
 While certain individuals already present in the U.S. may be able to apply through adjustment of status, individuals outside the U.S. must go through consular processing.
-The DS-260 online form is the path to submit this formal request for an immigrant visa.
+The DS-260 online form is the path to submit this formal request for an immigrant visa through the consular processing path.
 Individuals with an immigrant visa are known as permanent residents and will be issued a green card once inside the United States.

 What Happens Before Preparing the DS-260